cloudera.cluster.host module – Manage Cloudera Manager hosts

 string

-Represents the Commission state of an entity.
+Commission state of the host.

-Returned: optional
+Returned: always

 distribution